guillermooo/sublime-undocs/source/reference/build_systems.rst

 can try to run them from the command line first and see whether they work.
 However, note that your shell's ``PATH`` variable might differ to that seen by Sublime Text X due to your shell's profile.

+At the moment (v.
+20110123), new build systems require Sublime Text X to be restarted before they can appear under **Tools | Build System**.